A novelty yarn example

 I started by making a crochet swatch.
 I first tried it with an I/9/5.5 mm hook.
 The yarn doesn’t seem to be quite worsted weight to me, just looking at it, so I thought this was a good choice.
 However, this hook didn’t seem to make the yarn happy.
 It was compact and stiff when I crocheted with that hook.
 I ripped it out and began again with a K/10.5/6.5 mm hook.
 This was better, but still made a pretty firm fabric.
 I think that this hook would work for some projects, but a larger hook would have provided better drape, so you could easily go up to an L or M with this yarn.

 Next I made a knit swatch, in stockinette stitch.
 This time I started with size 11/8 mm needles.
 This made a swatch that would have been very open and floppy, almost shapeless.
 I debated between trying a 10/6 mm or a 10.5/6.5 mm.
 I went with the 10.5, since the difference between that and the 11 was actually fairly big.
 Anyhow, size 10.5 needles made a good swatch if you want drape.
 The stitches are still pretty open on this size of needle.
-Interestingly, the yarn definitely didn’t want to make a square.
+This interesting novelty yarn example didn’t want to make a square.
 It made a rhombus.
 I photographed my swatch before blocking, just so you could see that.
-I have since blocked it though, and it made a very nice rectangle after that, so no need to worry about your rectangles looking like trapezoids.
+I have since blocked it though, and it made a very nice rectangle after that, so no need to worry about your rectangles looking like rhombuses.

-I noticed, as I hand-wound this yarn into a center-pull ball, that the yarn had a tendency to twist up on itself.
-I couldn’t tell for sure if this yarn was a single ply.
+I noticed, as I hand-wound this novelty yarn example into a center-pull ball, that the it had a tendency to twist up on itself, but couldn’t tell for sure if this yarn was a single ply.
 I wondered, because single-ply yarns tend to be overtwisted.
-Anyhow, the twist may have been what caused this trapezoid shape.
-That’s just my guess.
-I don’t know for sure.
+Anyhow, the twist may have been what caused this unusual shape.
+That’s just my guess, although I’m not certain.
 I don’t find this tendency irritating, just interesting.
-I was able to use my leg as a swift and wind by hand without too much difficulty, but a swift would have made this even easier.
+Using my leg as a swift, I was able to wind the yarn into a ball by hand without too much difficulty, but a swift would have made this even easier.
 I have a swift, but wasn’t at home when I was doing this.

-I could see making a scarf or cowl with this yarn.
+One could make a scarf or cowl with this yarn.
 It would also make for a nice edging on a scarf, cowl, sweater, blanket, or home decor item.
 I began by trying to hold all the beads to one side of the fabric, but this was not really possible, so I had a pretty even smattering of beads on both sides.

 I hope this review is helpful to you as you make decisions on how to spend your yarn budget.
 It was a fun yarn for me to work with.
 Have you used Chakra for a project?
 I’d love to see your thoughts in the comments.
 Not sure what to make with it?
 Click HERE to see all the projects on Ravelry that have used this yarn.